RedExpertAlliance/katacoda-scenarios/oci-course/oci-functions-objects-apigateway/step1.md

 * ~/.oci/config
 * ~/.oci/oci_api_key.pem

-Paste the contents provided by the workshop instructor into these two files.
+Paste the contents that you prepared in the [OCI Tenancy preparation scenario](https://katacoda.com/redexpertalliance/courses/oci-course/oci-lab-preparation-cloud-trial).

-Set the environment variable LAB_ID to the number provided to you by the workshop instructor.
+Set the environment variable LAB_ID to 1 - unless you are in a workshop with multiple participants and each uses their own number.

 `export LAB_ID=1`{{execute}}